apache/kudu/docs/design-docs/raft-config-change.md

 ### Steps:

 1. Run a tool to determine the most up-to-date remaining replica.
-2. Tablet Copy additional nodes from the most up-to-date remaining node.
-   Wait for tablet copy to complete on all the nodes.
+2. Use Tablet Copy to create additional replicas from the most up-to-date remaining replica.
+Wait for Tablet Copy to complete on all the nodes.
 3. Bring all tablet servers hosting the affected tablet offline (TODO: This is possible to implement per-tablet but not currently supported)
 4. Run tool to rewrite the ConsensusMetadata file per-tablet server to